-The Applicant is advised to consider the effects of Automatic Reclosing (both single-phase and threephase) to assure that the Project's internal equipment will not be damaged.
-In addition to the risk of damage to the Project, an out-of-phase reclosing operation may also present a hazard to Consumers Energy equipment not rated or built to withstand this type of reclosing.
+The Applicant is advised to consider the effects of Automatic Reclosing (both single-phase and three-phase) to assure that the Project's internal equipment will not be damaged.
+In addition to the risk of damage to the Project, an out-of-phase reclosing operation may also present a hazard to Consumers Energy equipment that may not be rated or built to withstand this type of reclosing.

 Consumers Energy will determine relaying and control equipment (e.g., volt check relays) that needs to be installed to protect its own equipment from out-of-phase reclosing.
-Installation of this protection will be done by Consumers Energy at the expense of the Applicant.
+Installation of this protection will be done by Consumers Energy at the expense of the Applicant expense.
 Consumers Energy shall not be liable to the customer with respect to damage(s) to the Project arising because of Automatic Reclosing.